RafaFischerReichert/Warframe-API/README.md

 ## Credits & Acknowledgments

-- **Warframe.market** for their public API and market data.
+- **Warframe.market** for their public API and market data
-- **Digital Extremes** for Warframe and the Warframe API.
+- **Digital Extremes** for Warframe and the Warframe API
-- **You!** For using, testing, and improving this tool.
+- **You!** For using, testing, and improving this tool

 ---

 ## License

-MIT License — see LICENSE for details.
+MIT License — see LICENSE for details

 ---